salmanfarooqui/docs/REACT/notes.md

 Note that error boundaries only catch errors in the components below them in the tree.
 An error boundary can’t catch an error within itself.
 If an error boundary fails trying to render the error message, the error will propagate to the closest error boundary above it.

 You may wrap top-level route components to display a “Something went wrong” message to the user, just like server-side frameworks often handle crashes.
 You may also wrap individual widgets in an error boundary to protect them from crashing the rest of the application.

-Error boundaries do not catch errors inside event handlers.
-Unlike the render method and lifecycle methods, the event handlers don’t happen during rendering.
-So if they throw, React still knows what to display on the screen.
-If you need to catch an error inside event handler, use the regular JavaScript `try` / `catch` statement.